Last Modified: 11/22/2022

 Medicare beneficiaries entitled to hospital insurance (Part A) who have terminal illnesses and a life expectancy of six months or less have the option of electing hospice benefits in lieu of standard Medicare coverage for treatment and management of their terminal condition.
 Only care provided by a Medicare-certified hospice agency is covered under the hospice benefit provisions.

 During an inpatient stay, a patient may be diagnosed with a terminal condition and elect to go on hospice.
 Electing or revoking the Medicare hospice benefit is the beneficiary's choice.
 The patient or their representative may elect or revoke Medicare hospice care at any time in writing.
 The hospice cannot revoke the beneficiary's election, nor request or demand the patient revoke their election.
-If the patient revokes their hospice election, Medicare coverage of all benefits waived when hospice care was initially elected resumes under the traditional Medicare program.
+If the patient revokes their hospice election, Medicare coverage of all benefits waived when hospice care was initially elected resumes under the original Medicare program.

 Services related to the terminal condition are billed by the hospice agency to the appropriate home health and hospice intermediary (Part A).
 First Coast, as the jurisdiction N Part A and B MAC (JN A/B MAC), does not process claims for hospice services.
 Florida hospice claims are processed by Palmetto GBA